RunesRepoHub/RRHQD/docs/Setup-Checkmk.md

 ## Set up instructions:
 Follow the setup these instructions to configure the system.

-### User Input for Docker Image
-!!! important "User Input for Docker Image"
+!!! question "User Input for Docker Image"

     * Prompts the user to input the Docker image for CheckMK.
 If the user doesn't provide any input, it defaults to "checkmk/check-mk-raw:latest."

-### User Input for Container Name
-!!! important "User Input for Container Name"
+!!! question "User Input for Container Name"

     * Prompts the user to input the name for the CheckMK container.
 If no input is provided, it defaults to "checkmk-container."

-### User Input for Exposed Port
-!!! important "User Input for Exposed Port"
+!!! question "User Input for Exposed Port"

     * Prompts the user to input the port on which CheckMK should be exposed.
 Defaults to port 8080 if no input is provided.

-### User Input for Data Path
-!!! important "User Input for Data Path"
+!!! question "User Input for Data Path"

     * Prompts the user to input the path for CheckMK data.
 Defaults to "./Data/checkmk-data" if no input is provided.